Zachar2/docs.influxdata.com/content/enterprise_influxdb/v1.7/guides/https_setup.md

     When you execute the command, it will prompt you for more information.
     You can choose to fill out that information or leave it blank; both actions generate valid certificate files.

+    In subsequent steps, you will need to copy the certificate to each node in the cluster.

 2. **Enable HTTPS within the configuration file for each Meta Node**

     HTTPS is disabled by default.